Mehar Singh (artist)

 Mehar Singh (1 October 1929 – 26 August 2020), also spelt as Meher Singh, was a Sikh artist.
 He served as the president of the Punjab Lalit Kala Akademi.
+He focused on portraiture.
 He painted many works depicting scenes and figures from Sikh history.
 He also made portraits of artists, poets, film personalities, and politicians.
 A master of Indian realism, Mehar Singh was a disciple of Sobha Singh.
+He was honoured by the All-India Fine Arts and Crafts Society and the Punjab Lalit Kala Academy.

-Biography
+Early life

 Mehar Singh was born to parents Saudagar Singh and Mahinder Kaur in Lahore, British India on 1 October 1929.
 His family were engaged in wood craftsmenship and had a workshop.
 He was educated at DAV College, Lahore and Mayo School of Art, Lahore.
-Two of his uncles worked at the school as teachers.
-He became a full-time apprentice of the famous Sobha Singh in 1946 but managed to also continue his college education via evening studies to please his father.
-Due to the partition of Punjab in 1947, Mehar Singh shifted initially to Puranpur in Uttar Pradesh and later to Andhretta, where Sobha Singh, his master, resided.
-He also travelled to Ambala and Bombay with Sobha Singh.
+Two of his uncles worked at the school (New School of Art in Gole Market, Lahore) as teachers.
+He became a full-time apprentice of the famous Sobha Singh in 1946 after being recommended to see him by a family friend but managed to also continue his college education via evening studies to please his father.
+Initially, Sobha Singh did not interact with Mehar Singh for the first six months, perhaps as a test to ensure Mehar was dedicated to pursuing art seriously, with him afterwards serving as Mehar's ustad.
+He studied artwork during the morning and afternoon and spent the evening at college.
+Due to the partition of Punjab in 1947, Mehar Singh shifted initially to Puranpur in Uttar Pradesh and later to Andhretta in Himachal Pradesh, where Sobha Singh, his master, resided.
+Sobha Singh had shifted his atelier to Andretta before the partition occurred.
+Mehar also travelled to Ambala and Bombay with Sobha Singh.